 Control Arm

-What is the function of lower control arms?
+What is the purpose of the curvature in a control arm?

 How Does a Control Arm Work in a Running Vehicle?